vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/02-00-command-line-tool.rst

    Sets the package version of the generated documentation.

 **--force**
-   Force the doumentation to be generated, even if the output directory already exists.
+   Force the documentation to be generated, even if the output directory already exists.

-   As stated in the :doc:`quick start guide </developer-guides/documentation/valadoc-guide/01-00-quick-start>`, with this option set, generated documentation is only addd or overwritten.
+   As stated in the :doc:`quick start guide </developer-guides/documentation/valadoc-guide/01-00-quick-start>`, with this option set, generated documentation is only added or overwritten.

-**--pkg=PAKAGE...**
+**--pkg=PACKAGE...**
-   Speify bindings to inlude in th documentation via their package names.
+   Specify bindings to include in the documentation via their package names.

 **--version**
-   Display the vesrion number of the valadoc tool.
+   Display the version number of the valadoc tool.

 **-h, --help**
    View the list of all of the commands and options that ``valadoc`` supports.